DataLab: A Unified Platform for LLM-Powered Business Intelligence: Related Work

-\textbf{LLM-based Data Analysis.} LLMs have demonstrated significant capabilities in semantic understanding and logical reasoning, facilitating complex data analysis tasks within conversational interfaces~\cite{DBLP:journals/corr/abs-2404-01644, DBLP:conf/sigmod/ChenLJSFF0024}.
-Early empirical studies~\cite{DBLP:journals/corr/abs-2310-16164} investigate how data analysts interact with LLMs and identify challenges like contextual data retrieval, prompt refinement, and code adaptation.
-Table-GPT~\cite{DBLP:journals/pacmmod/LiHYCGZF0C24} fine-tunes LLMs on synthesized table-task data to enhance their table-understanding abilities.
-Inspired by Chain-of-Thought prompting~\cite{DBLP:conf/nips/Wei0SBIXCLZ22}, Chat2Query~\cite{DBLP:conf/icde/ZhuCNNXHWMWZTL24} decomposes the NL2SQL task into multiple steps to improve generation quality.
-Similarly, InsightPilot~\cite{DBLP:conf/emnlp/00040WH023} automates the discovery of data insights and synthesizes them into high-level overviews.
-Chat2Data~\cite{DBLP:journals/pvldb/ZhaoZL24} leverages domain knowledge based on vector databases to mitigate LLMs' hallucination issues.
-While most existing works focus on individual tasks and generate results in an end-to-end manner, we introduce a unified platform for various data tasks in a computational notebook workspace.
-It supports user intervention of intermediate results, enabling more flexible human-LLM collaboration for data analysis in BI scenarios.
+\textbf{LLM-based Data Analysis.} LLMs have shown remarkable abilities in semantic understanding and logical reasoning, enabling complex data analysis through conversational interfaces~\cite{DBLP:journals/corr/abs-2404-01644, DBLP:conf/sigmod/ChenLJSFF0024, DBLP:journals/corr/abs-2310-16164}.
+For example, Table-GPT~\cite{DBLP:journals/pacmmod/LiHYCGZF0C24} fine-tunes LLMs on synthesized table-task data to enhance their table-understanding abilities.
+Chat2Query~\cite{DBLP:conf/icde/ZhuCNNXHWMWZTL24} decomposes NL2SQL tasks into multiple steps to improve generation quality.
+InsightPilot~\cite{DBLP:conf/emnlp/00040WH023} automates the discovery of data insights and synthesizes them into high-level overviews.